csmith/chameth.com/site/content/post/2020-03-01-intro-to-containers/index.md

 If all the layers are cached, what happens when you change a file?
 This is dealt with using the copy-on-write technique: when you modify a file it is copied from the source layer and the changes are only made in a new layer.
+This is handled bu the OverlayFS filesystem which is part of the mainline kernel.

 When a container is running, changes made to its filesystem are temporary, and do not persist across container restarts.
 To persist data - or introduce new